wp-plugins/jonradio-multiple-themes/readme.txt

 == Upgrade Notice ==

-= 4.12 =
+= 5.0 =
-Fix Keyword-only Query Theme selection
+Greatly expanded compatibility with other Plugins and Themes

 = 4.11.2 =
 Standardize to case insensitive Query comparisons and eliminate Connection Info prompt on Settings page